philipturner/openmm-metal/README.md

 | 774   | ~65 µs        | 9 µs  | 7 µs  | -     | -     |
 | 2661  | ~65 µs        | 9 µs  | 7 µs  | -     | -     |
 | 4158  | ~65 µs        | 9 µs  | 7 µs  | 6 µs  | 6 µs  |

+You can increase the precision of energy measurements by setting `METAL_REDUCE_ENERGY_THREADGROUPS` to a very large number.
+Ideally, the number of threadgroups is proportional to the number of atoms.

 ### Scaling